pascalaldo/marsi/docs/installation.rst

 Setting up a virtual environment first
 ======================================

-We highly recommended installing marsi inside using (anaconda_).
+We highly recommended installing marsi inside a virtual environment using (anaconda_).

 There is no conda recipe for marsi, but the dependencies can be easily installed using ``conda``.
-*Marsi* needs to install it using ``pip``.
-Do the following to create a virtual environment and get some of the heavier dependencies out of the way.
+*MARSI* needs to be installed it using ``pip``.
+To create a virtual environment and get some of the heavier dependencies out of the way, run the following command:

 .. code-block:: bash